turingschool/front-end-curriculum/lessons/module-2/asynchronous-javascript.md

 <section class="call-to-action">
 ### On Your Own

-Take 15 minutes to read [this article](https://dev.to/steelvoltage/if-javascript-is-single-threaded-how-is-it-asynchronous-56gd){:target="\__blank"} about how JavaScript is asynchronous and also single threaded.
+Take 8 minutes to read [this article](https://dev.to/steelvoltage/if-javascript-is-single-threaded-how-is-it-asynchronous-56gd){:target="\__blank"} about how JavaScript is asynchronous and also single threaded.

-### Discuss

-With someone next to you, take turns discussing what you just read.
 </section>

 Notice that this article does not mention "promises", which is a way to deal with asynchronous JavaScript that we have been using with `fetch`.